 Testing will be conducted in collaboration with GENETWORx, a vendor with experience providing these services to other higher education institutions.
 Tests will be done at convenient locations around the Main Campus and work in concert with the Aura – Sequential Testing and Certification app.
 The app will allow students to schedule testing, monitor results and monitor their compliance.

 If you feel sick, do not come to campus.
 If you are presenting any symptoms, contact your doctor to obtain a COVID-19 test.
 Self-isolate and contact Student Health Services at 610-499-1183 or firstname.lastname@example.org.
 Also, contact your supervisor if you are an employee.

-We will notify the county health department, follow mandated quarantine requirements, use dedicated residence hall space for student isolation, and notify those who may have been in close contact.
+We will notify the county health department, follow mandated quarantine requirements, use dedicated residence hall space for student isolation, and conduct contact tracing by notifying those who have been in close contact.
 We will also post information about the number of positive cases to our website so everyone is informed.